Donald Trump Jr.’s Holiday Video Exposed A Habit Of The Family’s Political Brand, Columnist Says

 At the end of the piece, Ben-Ghiat suggested that the Trump family’s approach is not ideal for leadership due to its members’ lack of empathy and argued that another generation of Trumps who adhere to the “toughness” brand could challenge the health of American democracy.

 The Trump brand has been criticized by other prominent political figures.
-As reported by CNN, former President Barack Obama argued in October that the president’s “tough guy schtick” is fake.
+According to CNN, former President Barack Obama argued in October that the president’s “tough guy schtick” is fake.
 The publication claimed that the former U.S. leader argued that Trump is, in reality, a “thin-skinned bully.”
 Obama pointed in particular to the head of state’s decision to walk out of a high-profile interview with Lesley Stahl.

 Despite some pushback against its brand, the Trump family doesn’t appear ready to let go of its political aspirations anytime soon.
 As The Inquisitr reported, the U.S. leader’s former campaign manager, Brad Parscale, previously claimed that the family has its eyes on a dynasty that will recreate the Republican Party for decades to come.